kriskalwala/cloud-monitoring-notification-delivery-integration-sample-code/README.md

 (Note, this script prompts you to complete some steps manually)

-3. Checkout the desired GitHub environment branch
+3. Checkout the desired GitHub environment branch (`dev` or `prod`)
-4. Edit the cloudbuild.yaml configuration file to build a Jira Docker image.
-Make sure the following line is set in the ‘build docker image’ step:
+4. Edit the `cloudbuild.yaml` configuration file to build a Jira Docker image.
+Make sure the following line is set in the `build docker image` step:

 ```
 args: ['build', '--build-arg', 'PROJECT_ID=$PROJECT_ID', '--tag', 'gcr.io/$PROJECT_ID/${_IMAGE_NAME}', './jira_hue_integration_example']